Life is Strange - Full Game Review

-The overall game play is in third person and is very much point and click style puzzles to progress in the story.
-This means you find different objects in the environment and have to preform actions using the objects in the correct order to usually make something happen and move on in the game.
+The overall gameplay is in the third person and is very much point-and-click style puzzles to progress in the story.
+This means you find different objects in the environment and have to perform actions using the objects in the correct order to usually make something happen and move on in the game.

 I'm going to start off by saying I love episodic adventures - I've played just about every recent Telltale game and loved them - and I'm a bit biased towards Square Enix in that I have loved everything I've played by them.
 Given I haven't played anywhere near everything by them, but what I have played I've loved for it's story and likable characters that you grow attached to by the end of the game.
 So, when I heard Square Enix was involved in a new episodic adventure game I immediately had to investigate.

 I caught wind of this game a little late so the first episode was already out for me to analyze.
 I had to admit I was a little skeptical.
 The rough idea I was getting was a high school drama that revolved around a girl who could rewind time.
 Eh.
 I was a bit underwhelmed.
 Every so often I can get wrapped up in a good drama, game, movie, or otherwise, but this one didn't catch me and I'm not really into the whole time travel science fiction usually.

 Instead of buying the game or passing it over, I ended up heading over to YouTube and watching someone play through the first episode.
 I have to admit, it started to grab my attention enough for me to give it a chance, so I went over to the PlayStation store, bought the season pass, and downloaded the first episode to play for myself.